-Voice study is available to non-major students in private lesson and class format by audition.
-These auditions are held each fall and spring semester during the first two days of classes.
-An audition sign-up sheet with important information is posted outside of 113, Music Building I at the end of the previous semester.
+Voice study is available to non-majors by audition.
+These auditions are typically held each fall and spring semester during the first two days of classes, however, for the Spring of 2021 a virtual audition will be required.

 Please submit a private YouTube link to Professor Norman Spivey at firstname.lastname@example.org.
 All videos are due by noon on Tuesday, January 19 at the latest (earlier submissions are welcome and encouraged).

 Repertoire for the audition: prepare one song in any style, preferably memorized; singers may accompany themselves, sing to a pre-recorded accompaniment, or sing a cappella (without accompaniment).